-School Business Manager will be responsible for undertaking risk assessments for work at height tasks.
+Matthew Houghton Stevens (Premises manager) will will be responsible for undertaking risk assessments for work at height tasks.

-'Toolbox' talks are given by Helen Smith to staff using stepladders four rungs or below in height.
+'Toolbox' talks.guidance is given by the headteacher to staff using stepladders four rungs or below in height.

 14.11 Vehicle Safety in Schools